czeinerb/GettingAndCleaningDataProject/README.md

 # Task 4) Appropriately label the data set with descriptive variable names.

-Note that the variable names used earlier were only to help with selecting the required measurements.
+_Note that the variable names used earlier were only to help with selecting the required measurements._
-This step is to replace it with more friendly, descriptive variable names as well as to correct errors (as it differs form the source data description).
+_This step is to replace it with more friendly, descriptive variable names, as well as to made the variable names legal in R._
+_Additionally it corrects the discrepancies between the data description of the source files and the actual variable names._

-First step is to read the names to a vecor, then perform the clean up, and eventually write it back to the dataframe.
+First step of this task is to read the names to a vecor, then perform the clean up, and eventually write it back to the dataframe.

-_Note that as 't' and 'f' prefixes are denoting time and frequency, and they are replaced with 'Time' and 'Freq' in the variable names as an example to make it more descriptive._
+Note that as 't' and 'f' prefixes are denoting time and frequency, and they are replaced with 'Time' and 'Freq' in the variable names as an example to make it more descriptive.

 ```
     nn0 = names(results2)